 Dependent: An eligible person, under PEIA guidelines, whom the policyholder has properly enrolled for coverage under the Plan.
-Dependents may be covered under the PEIA PPB Plan, the Special Medicare Plan or the Medicare Advantage Plan, depending on their age and Medicare status.
+Dependents may be covered under the PEIA PPB Plan (if not yet eligible for Medicare), the Special Medicare Plan or the Medicare Advantage Plan, depending on their age and Medicare status.